oxalorg/.emacs.d/README.md

 But recently I find myself spending more and more time in just emacs.
 This is a combination of
 1. Being less interested in shiny new things
-2. More concious focus on improving my 80% (code stuff) rather than my 20% (everything else in the unixy world)
+2. More conscious focus on improving my 80% (code stuff) rather than my 20% (everything else in the unixy world)
 3. Effort to make my computing environment minimal

 ## Corgi